-- 4. Brampton Manor Academy the published expansion work is in progress.
+- 4. Brampton Manor Academy the published expansion work is currently in progress.
 Upon completion this is expected to increase the schools Admission Number to 420 for Year 7. - 5.
-East London Science School until the academy moves into their permanent accommodation it is possible that the Admission Number maybe lower than determined, due to the capacity constraints of any temporary accommodation. - 6.
-Oasis Academy Silvertown currently situated in temporary accommodation on Rymill Street, London has been granted permission to build a brand new permanent base in the borough until the academy moves into their permanent accommodation it is possible that the Admission Number maybe lower than determined, due
+East London Science School until the academy moves into their permanent accommodation it is possible that the Admission Number maybe lower than the determined number due to capacity of any temporary accommodation. - 6.
+Oasis Academy Silvertown currently situated in temporary accommodation on Rymill Street, London has been granted permission to build a new permanent school building in the borough.
+Until the permanent accommodation is ready for occupancy by the academy it is possible that due to the constraints of any temporary accommodation the number of children they can admit will be lower than the published admission number.